Under Siege (2023)

-The 2023 Under Siege is an upcoming professional wrestling event produced by Impact Wrestling.
-It will take place on May 26, 2023, at the Western Fair District Agriplex in London, Ontario, Canada, and air on Impact Plus and YouTube.
-It will be the third event in the Under Siege chronology.
+The 2023 Under Siege was a professional wrestling event produced by Impact Wrestling.
+It took place on May 26, 2023, at the Western Fair District Agriplex in London, Ontario, Canada, and aired on Impact Plus and YouTube.
+It was the third event under the Under Siege chronology.

+Eleven matches were contested at the event, including two on the pre-show and one taped as a digital exclusive.
+In the main event, Steve Maclin defeated PCO in a No Disqualification match to retain the Impact World Championship.
+In other prominent matches, Deonna Purrazzo defeated Jordynne Grace to retain the Impact Knockouts World Championship, and Alex Shelley won a six-way match to become the number one contender to the Impact World Championship.
+The event also featured the returns of Jake Crist and Mark Andrews (formerly known as Mandrews).

 Production

 Background

 Under Siege is a professional wrestling event held by Impact Wrestling.
 It is annually held during the month of May, and the first event was held in 2021.
 On March 8, 2023, Impact Wrestling announced that Under Siege would take place on May 26, 2023, at the Western Fair District Agriplex in London, Ontario, Canada.